 Guess what?
 I found out that there’s absolutely no need to book in advance.
 There are so many trains departing from Bratislava to Vienna that even if one is full, you can just wait for the next one.
 Save your money, you’ll need it to go on a shopping spree in at Vienna Christmas markets!

 How to get to Vienna from Bratislava by boat

-Because it will be pretty cold, I suggest you to wear a warm coat, scarf, hat and gloves, especially if you’re planning to stay on the upper deck to take some photographs.
-After all, there’s no shopping if you’re half frozen.
-Been there, done that, don’t be like me!
+Because it will be pretty cold, I suggest you to wear warm coat, scarf, hat and gloves, especially if you’re planning to stay on the upper deck to take pictures.
+After all, there will be no shopping if you’re half frozen.

-How many Christmas markets will I find in Vienna?
+How many Christmas markets will I find in Vienna in December?

 Located in front of the Vienna City Hall, it’s the one we liked the most.
 You just can’t miss it if you want to get into the spirit of Christmas in Vienna.

 All it took us to get there from our hotel was a metro ride to the Rathausplatz.